qtop/qtop/README.md

 Documentation/tutorial [here](docs/documentation.rst).

+## Development checks

+Run the unit tests and bundled scheduler sample gate with:

+    make ci

+The sample gate replays the PBS, OAR, and SGE fixtures under `qtop_py/contrib` and compares qtop output with the checked-in reference files.
+To run only the sample gate:

+    make sample-gate

+Set `SAMPLE_MAX_FAILURES` when experimenting with CI changes that should report sample failures without failing the job, for example:

+    SAMPLE_MAX_FAILURES=1 make sample-gate

 ## Profile

     Description: the fast text mode way to monitor your cluster’s utilization and status; the time has come to take back control of your cluster’s scheduling business